isomerpages/nlb-biblioasia/articles-archive/features/_posts/2014-04-01-post-Folk Tales from Asia.md

 llustrations of Japanese literature typically feature woodblock colour-printing called <i>ukiyo-e</i>, one of the most famous traditional Japanese art forms.

-The beauty of woodblock prints can be seen in <i>Otogi-Banashi</i>, a bilingual title packaged as an old-style toy book, which combines concepts of learning with play and serves an educational toy for children as well.
+The beauty of woodblock prints can be seen in <i>Otogi-Banashi</i>, a bilingual title packaged as an old-style toy book, which combines concepts of learning with play and serves as an educational toy for children as well.
 Relatively few specimens in good condition exist today as, in many cases, these toy books were literally read to pieces.[^1]

 The craft of toy books were originally created as playthings for Japanese children.
 Three Japanese folktales are featured in this volume: <i>The Old Man Who Makes the Flowers Bloom, Momotaro</i> and <i>KachiKachi Mountain</i>.
 The binding and outer slipcover for this particular volume is made of <i>chiyogami</i>, a traditional Japanese paper characterised by its hand-stencilled and block-printed patterns.